preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Prerequisites
 {: #prereq}
 Before provisioning CFEE into your VPC, ensure that you have the following IBM:
-1. You must have the same permissions as for [provisioning on classic infrastructure,](cloud-foundry-permissions) excluding permissions for VLANS or datacenters.
+1. You must have the same permissions as for [provisioning on classic infrastructure](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-permissions) excluding permissions for VLANS or datacenters.
-1. The IKS resource group and region must be associated with a user that has Kube Admin and VPC viewerx, using `ic is api-key reset`.
+1. The IKS resource group and region must be associated with a user that has Kubernetes Administrator and VPC viewer access.
+The access can be reset using the command `ibmcloud ks api-key reset`.
 [See documentation here.](https://cloud.ibm.com/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#api_key-commands)
-1. You must enable the [private service endpoints](https://cloud.ibm.com/docs/resources?topic=resources-private-network-endpoints#cs_cli_install_steps).
+1. To provision a CFEE in an isolated environment you must enable the [private service endpoints](https://cloud.ibm.com/docs/resources?topic=resources-private-network-endpoints#cs_cli_install_steps).

 ## Limitations
 {: #limitations}